-1. The Executive Director, in consultation with the Finance Committee Chair and with the Finance Committee's approval shall propose a budget for the coming fiscal year to the

-Executive Committee at the time of the annual CSCA conference meeting.
+- 1. The Executive Director, in consultation with the Finance Committee Chair and with the Finance Committee's approval shall propose a budget for the coming fiscal year to the Executive Committee at the time of the annual CSCA conference meeting.
 The budget shall include an estimate of income as well as specification of categories for expenditures as to responsible agent or amount.
 The Executive Director, in consultation with the Finance Committee Chair shall recommend changes in dues structure to the Executive Committee.
-The Executive Director, Finance Committee Chair, and Finance Committee shall monitor the relationship of income and expenditures actually incurred with those proposed in the initial budget.

-- 2. The Finance Committee will consist of: (1) Six members plus the Chair.
+The Executive Director, Finance Committee Chair, and Finance Committee shall monitor the relationship of income and expenditures actually incurred with those proposed in the initial budget. - 2.
+The Finance Committee will consist of: (1) Six members plus the Chair.
 All serve for three-year terms; (2) Upon assuming the presidency, the CSCA President becomes a member of the Finance Committee and serves for two additional years after completing the Presidency; (3) Upon assuming the Presidency, the CSCA President appoints a member of the association to the Finance Committee who serves a three-year term conterminous with that of the President who appointed him or her; and (4) The Chair of the Committee serves a three-year term; a new finance chair is selected a year before the current finance chair's term is over.
 The Chair is nominated by the President and elected by the CSCA Executive Committee. - 3.
 The Nominating Committee, following procedures as specified in the Bylaws, shall prepare a slate of nominations for the offices of Second Vice President and Member at Large.
 This slate shall be presented to the membership at the convention business meeting. - 4.
 The Communication Studies Article of the Year Committee shall review articles published in Communication Studies for the calendar year prior to the CSCA convention and select one article that is deemed by the committee to be the best article of that year. - 5.
 The Cooper Award Committee shall conduct a search of the membership to select graduate teaching assistants deemed outstanding by the committee, employing the Cooper Award criteria. - 6.
+The Equity & Inclusion Committee will review CSCA policies and practices to identify any action that might disadvantage particular groups of members or limit their participation, particularly BIPOC members. - 7.
 The Federation Prize Committee shall make recommendations to the Executive Committee concerning research needs and appropriate projects that merit support by CSCA.
-The Federation Prize Committee shall be responsible for choosing the recipient(s) of the Federation Prize. - 7.
-The Journal of Communication Pedagogy Article of the Year Committee shall review articles published in the Journal of Communication Pedagogy for the calendar year prior to the CSCA convention and select one article that is deemed by the committee to be the best article of that year. - 8.
-The Kay Award for Community Engagement and Applied Communication Scholarship Committee shall conduct a search of the membership to select an individual communication scholar deemed outstanding by the committee, employing the Kay Award criteria. - 9.
-The Pearson and Nelson Outstanding New Teacher Award Committee shall conduct a search of the membership to select teachers deemed outstanding by the committee, employing the Pearson and Nelson Award criteria.

-10. The Warren Mentorship Award Committee shall conduct a search of the membership to select a mid-career scholar deemed outstanding by the committee, employing the Warren Award criteria.
+The Federation Prize Committee shall be responsible for choosing the recipient(s) of the Federation Prize.

+- 8. The Journal of Communication Pedagogy Article of the Year Committee shall review articles published in the Journal of Communication Pedagogy for the calendar year prior to the CSCA convention and select one article that is deemed by the committee to be the best article of that year. - 9.
+The Kay Award for Community Engagement and Applied Communication Scholarship Committee shall conduct a search of the membership to select an individual communication scholar deemed outstanding by the committee, employing the Kay Award criteria. - 10.
+The Pearson and Nelson Outstanding New Teacher Award Committee shall conduct a search of the membership to select teachers deemed outstanding by the committee, employing the Pearson and Nelson Award criteria. - 11.
+The Warren Mentorship Award Committee shall conduct a search of the membership to select a mid-career scholar deemed outstanding by the committee, employing the Warren Award criteria.